Vacuum stability of conformally invariant scalar dark matter models: models

-Adopting the GW approach \cite{Gildener:1976ih}, we choose a flat direction among the scalar VEVs along which the potential in Eq.~(\ref{eq:VS_potential}) vanishes at some scale $\mu = \Lambda$.
-As a result, along that flat direction, the relations in Eq.~(\ref{eq:lambdamin}) for the effective potential $\Veff$ are still valid, and for the mixing angle $\tth = 1/t_\beta$ we have \beq \lambda_{hs}(\Lambda) = - 2\lambda_h(\Lambda) \tth^2 , \qquad \lambda_s(\Lambda) = \lambda_h(\Lambda)\tth^4 . \eeq Due to the smallness of the mixing angle, the scalar couplings in Eq.~(\ref{eq:VS_potential}) change very slowly with $\Lambda$, and thus there is some scale $\Lambda$ below the Plank scale $M_P \simeq 10^{19}$ at which Eq.~(\ref{eq:lambdamin2}) is satisfied at one-loop level.
-Similar discussions can be found also in Refs. \cite{Gildener:1976ih, Hempfling:1996ht}, and we explicitly show this scaling behavior of the coupling relation in Fig.~\ref{fig:gwcoupling}.
-The running of the scalar couplings is obtained from the $\beta$-functions given in the next section, and we plot several cases by varying the Higgs-DM coupling $\lambda_{h\phi}(v_h)$ and the mixing angle $\tan\theta$.
-One can see clearly from the figures that there are several scale points at which the following equation holds: $4\lambda_h\lambda_s -\lambda_{hs}^2 = 0$.
+Because of the smallness of the mixing angle, running of the scalar couplings in Eq.~(\ref{eq:VS_potential}) is very slow with $\Lambda$, and thus there exists some scale $\Lambda$ below the Plank scale $M_P \simeq 10^{19}$ GeV at which Eq.~(\ref{eq:lambdamin}) is satisfied at one-loop level.
+Similar discussions can be found also in Refs. \cite{Gildener:1976ih, Hempfling:1996ht}.
+Figure~\ref{fig:gwcoupling} depicts the scaling behavior of the coupling relation ($4\lambda_h\lambda_s -\lambda_{hs}^2$) by varying the Higgs-DM coupling $\lambda_{h\phi}(v_h)$ and the mixing angle $\tan\theta$.
+The running of the scalar couplings is obtained from the $\beta$ functions given in the next section.
+One can see clearly from the figures that there are several scale points at which the following equation holds as in Eq.~(\ref{eq:lambdamin}): $4\lambda_h\lambda_s -\lambda_{hs}^2 = 0$.
 Among those scale points, we choose the lowest one (black dot) because it fits our purpose on the DM phenomenology.
 The GW scale $\Lambda$ can be obtained by applying the minimization condition of the effective potential, and we have $\Lambda \simeq 0.85 M_\phi $ for $N = 2$.
 We will exploit the numerical values of the physical observables at this scale.